jolie/docs/web/language-tools-and-standard-library/rest/README.md

 In jolie a developer can follow two different approaches for programming REST APIs:

-- Programming a rest self-contained service
+- Programming a self-contained REST service by using the `http` protocol.
-- Adding a router in front of an existing service
+- Adding a router in front of an existing service.

-## Programming a self-contained service
+## Programming a self-contained REST service

+We demonstrate how to create a self-contained REST service with a simple example: a REST service that exposes an API for retrieving information about users.
+Users are identified by username and associated to data that includes name, e-mail address, and an integer representing "karma" that the user has in the system.
+In particular, two operations are possible:

+- Getting information about a specific user (name, e-mail, and karma counter) by passing its username, for example by requesting `/api/users/jane`.
+- Listing the usernames of the users in the system, with the possibility of filtering them by karma.
+For example, to get the list of usernames associated to minimum karma 5, we could request `/api/users?minKarma=5`.

+The code for implementing this service follows.

 ```jolie
 type User { name: string, email: string, karma: int }
 type ListUsersRequest { minKarma?: int }